 November-December: follow up

-This isn’t rigid or written in stone, but notice there’s a predictable rhythm to this.
+The schedule isn’t rigid or written in stone, but notice there’s a predictable rhythm.
 You can make your face-to-face, small group, and large group plans in light of this cadence.
-If you have events planned for the end of March, you need to think about who you need to thank and share reports with in advance of those events.
-Every step of the way, you need to consider where your donors are on this journey and where you want them to be when you make the ask..
+If you have events planned for the end of March, you should consider who you need to thank and share reports with in advance of those events.
+At every step, consider where your donors are on this journey and where you want them to be when you make the ask.

 Begin With The End

-We talk often about starting with the end in mind.
+We often talk about starting with the end in mind.
 In other words, establish a goal and vision for your development plan and work backwards.
-Another way to think about this is start big and get smaller.
+Another way to think about this is to start big and get smaller.

 When you start with your numbers, you take a big picture view of your development plan.
 Where were you this past year?
-Where do you want to be this next year?
-Then, you update your message to support what’s been done and where you’re headed.
-You make a plan for who you’re going to share this message with and then decide on exactly how you’ll engage donors over the course of the year, another reason why saving the calendar for the last is more efficient and strategic.
+Where do you want to be a year from now?
+Then, update your message to support the plan.
+You make a plan for who you’re going to share this message with and then decide on exactly how you’ll engage donors over the course of the year, which is another reason why saving the calendar for last is more efficient and strategic.

 At the end of this process, you can be confident that you have a plan that aligns with your long-term vision and goals for the year.
 Everything you’ve mapped out is a priority.
 It all has purpose.
 And it will all move you towards growth and success.
-Now, you’re equipped to embrace this year as a new beginning with a purposeful plan.
+Embrace this year as a new beginning with a purposeful plan.

 - Apply a disciplined process of reinvention